shikharsingh3/Qosf_ScreeningTask_2/README.md

 implementation of Shor Code to both of the input qubit states.
 Hence, the problem is simplified to encoding the first qubit state |+> as |+++> and the second qubit state |0〉 as |000〉.
 Now since the encoded states are only |+++〉 and |000〉, this eliminates the application of CNOTs during encoding for the sign-flip and bit-flip code.

+## Task 2 Code Sample
+The code sample is illustrated in python as well as in Q#.

+Install Qiskit by a python package manager tool - pip: pip install qiskit

+Install Microsoft's qdk product - Quantum Development Kit.
+## Command to run Q# sample
+dotnet run